codesharedot/blackcoin-price/README.md

-# cryptaldash price
+# credo price

-Gets the cryptaldash price with Python (from JSON).
+Gets the credo price with Python (from JSON).

 https://pythonbasics.org